Laci Kay Somers Sizzles In Revealing Black Lingerie

 On Monday, Laci Kay Somers shared a series of sizzling snaps with her 10.5 million Instagram followers.

 The first image consisted of a mirror selfie, taken with her smartphone.
-The model stood in a dimly lit room.
-She flaunted her curvaceous figure in a plunging black, lace bodysuit that left little to the imagination.
+The model stood in a dimly lit room, flaunting her curvaceous figure in a plunging, black lace bodysuit that left little to the imagination.
 The risque lingerie put her ample cleavage and toned midsection on full display.
 She also sported a sparkling ring on her middle finger.

-In the following picture, Laci changed into a black satin robe.
-She looked over her shoulder and gazed seductively into the camera, with her mouth slightly open.
+In the following picture, Laci appeared in a black satin robe.
+She looked over her shoulder and gazed seductively into the camera, her mouth slightly open.

 For the photo shoot, Laci hired a team of professionals to enhance her already gorgeous appearance.
-Hairstylist Zach Mesquit curled her ash blond hair, giving it some volume and texture.
-Los Angeles based makeup artist, Marina Garcia, made Laci look even more glamorous by expertly applying winged eyeliner and a bright red lipstick.
+Hairstylist Zach Mesquit curled her ash-blond hair, giving it some volume and texture.
+Los Angeles-based makeup artist Marina Garcia made Laci look even more glamorous by expertly applying winged eyeliner and a bright red lipstick.

 In the caption, the YouTuber teased critics who have previously taken issue with the fact that her phone case has a picture of herself on it.